-Our trademark attorney suggest that you perform a trademark search prior to applying for a mark.
+Our trademark attorney suggest that you perform a trademark search before applying for a trademark.
 The purpose of the search will be to help determine whether a “likelihood of confusion” exists, i.e., whether any mark has already been registered or applied for at the USPTO that is (1) the same OR similar to your mark; and (2) used on related products or for related services.
 Note, identical marks can be registered to different parties if the goods and/or services are in no way related, e.g., for computers and soft drinks.

 The trademark office provides a brief explanation about “likelihood of confusion,” including examples, click here.
 We do not suggest you file for a mark that may lead to a likelihood of confusion rejection.